Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 2) DIFFUSE Training Class
 -----------
 `Moire et al 2012 <https://arxiv.org/pdf/1111.2603.pdf>`_ conducted a systematic search for Lyman-alpha Nebulae in the Boötes field, from which 866 total candidates were selected after visual inspection.
-From this sample, 85 had a larger (B-R), which could indicate stronger Lyman-alpha emission at z > 2.
+From this sample, 85 had a larger (B-R) value, which could indicate stronger Lyman-alpha emission at z > 2 as the Lyman-alpha wavelength (~1210 Angstroms) from such distance would be redshifted to blue as observed on Earth.
 Only about a third of these 85 candidates have been followed up, and to-date only 5 of these sources have been sprectoscopically confirmed as true Lyman-alpha nebulae.

 The entire sample of 866 objects display morphologies and features which are characteristic of diffuse emission, as such we can begin by extracting these 866 sources from our master catalog.
 These objects will serve as our initial training sample of diffuse nebulae.
 We will begin by loading the NDWFS object names of these 866 candidates which we have saved as a file titled 'obj_names_866'.
 Each object in the survey has a unique name, therefore this can be used to index the master catalog.